 Athletic Compression Boxers

 I’m never going back to cotton underwears ever again.
 These things are perfect for travel, backcountry excursions, and everyday use.
 Moisture-wicking, quick-drying and keeps odors away, so you don’t stink.

 Moisture Wicking V-Neck T-Shirt

 I’ve replaced all my cotton t-shirts with these.
 It’s simply more practical for travel and adventure.
 It’s quick drying and moisture wicking.
 It feels weird wearing it at first if you’ve been used to wearing cotton, but you’ll eventually get used to it.

 Without the comfort of your home, you have to maximize what you can carry while still maintaining a high level of hygienic standards.
 I’m sometimes caught out in the wilderness for days without a shower, but damn if you’d catch me with bad breath!
 When you’re traveling long term, a lot of things will get neglected like.
 You’re not going to be visiting the dentist every three months.
 That’s just not realistic.
 So you want to make sure you don’t have insane tartar buildup that leads to gum diseases and so forth.

 Oral-B Battery Toothbrush

 It’s more effective than manual brushing and it’s very cheap.
 Battery power means you can use it anywhere in the world.
 OK, you might think this is weird but I brush my teeth in the shower to save time.
 This brush has a 2-minute ticker and lets you know that you’ve cleaned your pearly whites enough.
 It gets wet in the shower but it chugs along.
 I’ve had the same one for over 2 years now.
 The bristles are replaceable.

 Rechargeable Oral Irrigator

-Obviously not as compact as dental floss but I’ve been using oral irrigators now for over 2 years.
-There’s some debate whether flossing is more effective vs using a water flosser but based on personal experience, the water flosser is more effective.
+Not as compact as dental floss but I’ve been using oral irrigators now for over 2 years.
+There’s some debate whether flossing is more effective vs. using a water flosser but based on personal experience, the water flosser is more effective.
 You can even add mouthwash to your liquid solution for more bacteria killing power.